 We are spiritual beings.
 And our emotions are a part of who we are.
 One of the common threads we have is the desire to seek the unknown.
 This is the inner quest we fulfill with spiritual exploration.
 This requires us to experience the full range of emotions.

 Because of the above obstacles, we are unable to accept the full range of our emotions.
-We definitely need to take the time to do things that will help us regain and retain our mental and physical health.
+We need to take the time to do things that will help us regain and retain our mental and physical health.
 The spiritual journey emphasizes this need.
 Learning to turn inward and allow yourself to “feel” everything has always taken courage.
 This is true now more than ever.

-Learning to be kind to ourselves
+Learning to be Kind to Ourselves

 The first key to this aspect of the journey is learning to be kind to yourself.
 Provide time and space to be with yourself and allow yourself to feel your emotions without judgment.
+Engage in self-care.
 To understand what’s going on inside you need to embrace our emotional center.
 Sometimes this center is turbulent and we block it off because it is uncomfortable, but this is the key to wholeness.

 This includes seeking professional help if you need it.
 Remember, we lack the traditional support systems and free time to sort things out on our own.
 So, mental health professionals can help us to get through the hard spots.